 Stocks and bonds.
 However, there are special rules for gains on qualified small business stock.
-For more information on this subject, see Gains on Qualified Small Business Stock and Losses on Section 1244 (Small Business) Stock in chapter 4 of Publication 550.
+For more information on this subject, see Gains on Qualified Small Business Stock and Losses on Section 1244 (Small Business) Stock in chapter 4 of Pub.
+550.

 Where you report a capital gain or loss depends on how long you own the asset before you sell or exchange it.
 The time you own an asset before disposing of it is the holding period.

 If you hold a capital asset 1 year or less, the gain or loss resulting from its disposition is short term.
 Report it in Part I of Form 8949, Sales and Other Dispositions of Capital Assets, and/or Schedule D (Form 1040), as applicable.
 If you hold a capital asset longer than 1 year, the gain or loss resulting from its disposition is long term.
 Report it in Part II of Form 8949 and/or Schedule D, as applicable.
 See the Instructions for Form 8949 and the Instructions for Schedule D (Form 1040) for more information, including when Form 8949 is required.
-Also see chapter 4 of Publication 544.
+Also see chapter 4 of Pub.
+544.

 The totals for short-term capital gains and losses and the totals for long-term capital gains and losses must be figured separately.